maximstewart/Distro_Builder/README.md

 # Notes
 * Check the CONFIG.sh files for important variables that need to be set.
 (In COPY_OVER_TO_CHROOT/ and App Root dir)
-* In COPY_OVER_TO_CHROOT/ Checkout the start.sh file for structuring you custom build pipeline.
+* In COPY_OVER_TO_CHROOT/ Checkout the start.sh file for structuring your custom build pipeline through scripts.

 # Updates
 n/a